Macrometacorp/pyC8/docs/tenant.rst

 Tenants
 ---------

-The C8 Edge Data Fabric follows a multitenancy model.
+The C8 Global Edge Fabric follows a multitenancy model.
 A tenant is a group of users who share a common isolated enviroment within the Edge Data Fabric, and one tenant cannot access the information of another.

 Each tenant has a tenant admin called *root* who has privileges to create fabrics, users, and streams